A Ridge-Regularised Jackknifed Anderson-Rubin Test: The RJAR test

 Assumption \ref{Assumption-MC} is a mild condition on the structural error terms, and allows for conditional heteroskedasticity.
 It is the same as in CMS.
-It is slightly less restrictive than the one in MS (who require finite sixth moments on the structural error terms), and slightly more restrictive than the one in BCCH (who require finite third moments).
+It is slightly less restrictive than the one in MS (who require finite sixth moments on the structural error terms), and slightly more restrictive than the one in BCCH (who require finite third moments).\footnote{It is difficult to allow for autocorrelated errors in our framework, since our proof relies on casting the RJAR statistic as a degenerate U-statistic, which requires that $\varepsilon_i$ be independent of $\varepsilon_j$ for $i\neq j$.}